 Gain a strong theoretical foundation in psychology, while engaging in practical applications.
 Apply your knowledge to clinical settings, sports, legal systems, education, business, health promotion, decision-making, testing, the environment, and more through field work, faculty-led research opportunities, and internships.

 As an Applied Psychology student at Bryant, you will receive ongoing academic advising and career guidance from a psychology faculty member.
 You will also have the opportunity to work closely with faculty through a capstone applied internship or applied research project seminar in your senior year.

 Bryant also offers a concentration and a minor in Psychology.

 Future careers, post-grad opportunities

 As an Applied Psychology student, you will benefit from the valuable combination of a solid background in theoretical and applied psychology, as well as exposure to business courses through a minor in business.
-You will gain expertise in conducting original research, applying research ethics, analyzing data, and interpreting empiracally.
+You will gain expertise in conducting original research, applying research ethics, analyzing data, and interpreting empirically.
 You will also be able to apply psychological principles to personal, social, and organizational issues.
 You will be well prepared to begin your career or for success in graduate school.

 Applied Psychology faculty

 Faculty are active in a number of areas of psychology including the clinical, cognitive, developmental, environmental, educational, health, and social behaviors.
 They are dedicated teachers who work closely with students in collaborative research, supervising internships, or advising them about graduate school and careers.